Fukui Prefectural Dinosaur Museum 福井県立恐竜博物館

 Five dinosaurs have been discovered here: the Fukuiraptor kitadaniensis, Fukuisaurus tetoriensis, Fukuititan nipponensis, Koshisaurus katsuyama, and Fukuivenator paradoxus

-The entrance hall to the museum is on the third floor and includes a special exhibit hall, movie theater, and the Dino Library.
+The entrance to the museum is on the third floor and includes a special exhibit hall and movie theater.

 There are three main exhibitions at the Fukui Prefectural Dinosaur Museum, the largest being Dinosaur World.
-You'll be greeted here by a life-sized animatronic Tyrannosaurus Rex, which guards the skeletons of over 40 dinosaurs.
+You'll be greeted here by 7.2-meter tall Tyrannosaurus Rex robot, which guards the skeletons of over 40 dinosaurs.
 You'll also be able to find the skeletons and fossils of locally discovered dinosaurs including the Fukuiraptor and Fukuisaurus.
-Seven of the skeletons are original specimens.
+Ten of the skeletons are original specimens.

 The Earth Sciences exhibition, on the same level as the Dinosaur World exhibition, tells you all about the Earth and how life came to exist through hands-on displays and videos.
 There is another zone on the second floor called the Dino Lab where you touch some real fossils.

-The museum is only open during the daytime, and you need to be in the doors by 4:30 p.m.
+The museum is only open during the daytime, and visitors must enter by 4:30 p.m.
 It's open every day from the end of July until the end of August and closed on the second and fourth Wednesdays of the month and from December 31 to January 1.